thorbjornium/Software-Manual/src/cloud-architecture.md

 ## **Key Concepts**

-After completing this episode, you should be able to:

-Discuss key concepts in the area of virtualization

-**Description:** In this episode, you will learn about some of the key concepts involved in virtualization, especially the virtualization techniques found in modern cloud environments.
-Topics include stand alone versus clustered virtualization, cloning, host affinity, and hardware pass-through.

-### **Key Concepts**

 ### **Additional resources**

 Emulation, Paravirtualization, and Pass-Through: [https://www.techtarget.com/searchvirtualdesktop/opinion/Emulation-paravirtualization-and-pass-through-what-you-need-to-know](https://www.techtarget.com/searchvirtualdesktop/opinion/Emulation-paravirtualization-and-pass-through-what-you-need-to-know-for-client-hypervisors)

 ## **Network Types**

-After completing this episode, you should be able to:

-Discuss network types seen today in virtualization environments

-**Description:** In this episode, you will learn about network types often seen in virtualized environments.
-This includes a discussion of overlay networks and virtual machine (VM) networks.

-### **Network Types**

 Overlay network - a virtual network that is built on top of an existing physical network infrastructure, enabling the creation of logical connections and the implementation of network services without altering the underlying hardware.
 This is achieved by encapsulating the overlay network's data packets inside the standard packets of the underlying network, allowing for features such as enhanced security, improved scalability, and efficient resource management.
 Overlay networks are commonly used in applications such as virtual private networks (VPNs), content delivery networks (CDNs), and peer-to-peer (P2P) networks, providing a flexible and adaptable way to optimize network performance and functionality beyond the capabilities of the base infrastructure.